 Each retail electric provider in CenterPoint Houston's service territory is obligated to collect and remit transition charges to the servicer as described under "Retail Electric Providers" in the accompanying prospectus.
-The financing order provides that each retail electric provider that does not maintain a long-term, unsecured credit rating of not less than "BBB-" and "Baa3" (or the equivalent) from S&P and Moody's, respectively, must provide:
+The financing order provides that each retail electric provider that does not maintain a longterm, unsecured credit rating of not less than "BBB-" and "Baa3" (or the equivalent) from S&P and Moody's, respectively, must provide:

-- a cash deposit of two months' maximum expected transition charge collections, - an affiliate guarantee, surety bond or letter of credit from an entity with a long-term, unsecured credit rating of not less than "BBB-" and "Baa3" (or the equivalent) from S&P and Moody's, respectively, providing for payment of such amount of transition charge collections in the event that the retail electric provider defaults in its payment obligations, or - a combination of any of the foregoing.
+- a cash deposit of two months' maximum expected transition charge collections, - an affiliate guarantee, surety bond or letter of credit from an entity with a long-term, unsecured credit rating of not less than "BBB-" and "Baa3" (or the equivalent) from S&P and Moody's, respectively, providing for payment of such amount of transition charge collections in the event that the retail electric provider defaults in its payment obligations, or

+• a combination of any of the foregoing.

 A retail electric provider that does not have or maintain the requisite credit rating may select which alternate form of deposit, credit support or combination thereof it will utilize.
 As of September 30, 2005, there were approximately 65 retail electric providers providing service in CenterPoint Houston's service territory, all of which did business with CenterPoint Houston.
 Reliant Energy, Inc., through its subsidiaries, is CenterPoint Houston's largest customer, accounting for approximately 60% of CenterPoint Houston's outstanding receivables from retail electric providers as of September 30, 2005 and approximately 53% of the total retail kWh billed by CenterPoint Houston in its service territory for the nine months then ended.
+On December 6, 2005, the Texas commission concluded that, as of that date, CenterPoint Energy, Inc. and its affiliates are not affiliates of Reliant Energy, Inc. and its affiliates for the purpose of certain sections of the Public Utility Regulatory Act.
+However, Reliant Energy, Inc. remains the "affiliated retail electric provider" under the Restructuring Act for CenterPoint Houston's service territory.